Footleg/rpi-pico/pico-cpp/README.md

 - Start by launching VSCode, then in the Extensions panel, search for the Raspberry Pi Pico extension and install it.

+If you just want to build and play with one of my applications, these are already set up to build using the pico extension in VSCode.
+Just open the project folder in VSCode and click 'compile' in the task bar.
+See the README file in each project directory for further details on that project.

-Now we are going to import an existing project which uses the Pimoroni libraries.
-This project is the Pimoroni Boilerplate project, a template for setting up a new Pico project.
-As it was written for the old development environment using [WSL on Windows](https://learn.pimoroni.com/article/pico-development-using-wsl), we need to convert it to use the Raspberry Pi Pico extension.
+The rest of this guide covers how to start a new project which uses the Pimoroni libraries.
+We will start from the Pimoroni Boilerplate project, a template for setting up a new Pico project.
+This boilerplate was written for the old development environment using [WSL on Windows](https://learn.pimoroni.com/article/pico-development-using-wsl), we need to convert it to use the Raspberry Pi Pico extension.

 - Download the boilerplate project from github: [Pimoroni Pico Boilerplate](https://github.com/pimoroni/pico-boilerplate).
 We want a copy not linked to the Pimoroni repo, so download the code as a zip file rather than checking it out using git.
 - Unzip the boilerplate project into a new directory, and then rename this to the name you want to give your project.